• Skip to primary navigation

 Image collage showing whipped dulce de leche and cream.

-Steps 3 and 4 - Pour in the remaining heavy cream and whip on high speed until the cream thickens and soft peaks form.
+Steps 3 and 4 - Pour in the remaining heavy cream and whip on high speed until the cream thickens and medium to firm peaks form.

 Piped mouse in glasses and a piping bag filled with mousse.